Social Etiquette

 The "clean-looking" impression is one reason cold water became the default.

-• hot tea instead of water (especially in certain styles of restaurants)
+• hot tea in place of water, particularly in certain styles of restaurant

 How to Ask for No Ice (or Warm Water)